agssl/wordpress-docker-compose/README.md

 * `wp-data` – used to store and restore database dumps
 * `wp-app` – the location of your WordPress application

 The containers are now built and running.
 You should be able to access the WordPress installation with the configured IP in the browser address.
-By default it is `http://127.0.0.1`.
+By default it is `http://hostname.local`.

-For convenience you may add a new entry into your hosts file.

 ## Usage